AlexxCourter/cse210-projects/README.md

-# cse210-ww-student-template
+# cse210-projects-by-alex-courter
-This is the starter code for students in the worldwide content version of CSE 210.
+This project contains code in the worldwide content version of CSE 210 as well as project code by student Alexander D.K.
+Courter.

 This repository contains the starter code for many different projects.
 They are arranged as follows: